lukeshondas/Acer-A314-22-Opencore/README.md

 ## Overview

-This EFI has been tested and is perfect on Mac OS 13 `Ventura` and Mac OS 14 `Sonoma` currently <strong> NOT WORKING </strong> on Mac OS 15 `Sequoia` (WIP).
+This EFI has been tested and is perfect on Mac OS 13 `Ventura` Mac OS 14 `Sonoma` and Mac OS 15 `Sequoia`.

 This machine is <s>VERY difficult</s> fairly easy to get running with the supplied EFI, Just make sure to follow my exact instructions under Usage.

-<s>Only faults so far, is no working wifi Also the laptop won't boot the full install with the charger plugged in, try unplug the charger if you experiance a kernel panic during boot. </s> THIS WAS CAUSED BY A FAULTY NVME SSD

-<s> No keyboard or touchpad working yet. </s>
+If you have any problems installing, make sure that your SSD is compatible with Mac OS and also <strong>Disable</strong> NootedRed during install on Sequoia.

 ## Specs